 We’re generally not massive fans of staying with AirBnb but we used them twice on this trip, in part because we had credits to use up.
 One ( Fort William) was massively over-priced and one was good.
 We got to meet a lovely Airbnb family in Kingussie.
 If you want to sign up for Airbnb do so here and get credits to use against your booking.
 I was an Airbnb landlady once upon a time and it was great, so click through and sign up if you want to make some extra cash renting out a room.

 We always use Holiday Autos to find the best deal and on this occasion payed 11 UK Pounds per day.
 We have our own separate excess insurance, we take this out annually for about $50 but you can also take out this sort of insurance on a per trip basis.
 It saves us money.

 Fuel costs are pretty high in the UK but we didn’t find that price increased much as we headed into Scotland.
 The cheapest fuel of the whole trip was actually in Fort William, Scotland and not in England.
-Cheapest petrol was 1.25 UK Pounds per litre.
-Most expensive was 1.36 UK Pounds per litre near Northampton.
+Cheapest petrol was 1.25 UK Pounds per liter.
+Most expensive was 1.36 UK Pounds per liter near Northampton.
 Above 1.32 UK Pounds was unusual everywhere.

 We didn’t pay any road tolls in Scotland which was great as this can be a huge expense in mainland Europe.

 Admission Costs in Scotland